cstanca1/hdp-hive-spatial/README.md

 limit 1;
 `

-Point geometry as a binary - implicitly
+Point geometry as a binary - implicitly:

 `
 select st_point(shape)
 from demo_shape_point